Lead in blood control guideline

 The response to a notification should be carried out in collaboration with the case's health carers and/or SafeWork NSW.
 Regardless of who does the follow-up, PHU staff should ensure that action has been taken to:

-• confirm any symptoms associated with exposure, including onset date
+• confirm any symptoms associated with exposure, including the onset date

-• confirm whether the case or relevant care-giver has been provided with the results before beginning the interview
+• confirm whether the case or the relevant caregiver has been provided with the results before beginning the interview

 • review case management